AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="placement"></a>
 ###7.2.1 Placement of sessionId in Statements

-The AU must retrieve the value of session\_id at launch time as specified in Section 10 State API.
-The AU must place the value of the sessionId in the context extensions for all XAPI statements it records.
+The AU MUST retrieve the value of session\_id at launch time as specified in Section 10 State API.
+The AU MUST place the value of the sessionId in the context extensions for all xAPI statements it records.

-Usage in an XAPI Statement:
+Usage in an xAPI Statement:

 ```javascript
 "extensions": {